intel/gbs/docs/GBS.rst

   repos = repo.tizen_latest
   buildroot = ~/GBS-ROOT/

-**Note**: The plaintext password will be automatically converted as an encoded passwd, so after running gbs, the configuration will be changed like below.
+**Note**: The plaintext password will be converted automatically as an encoded passwd, so after running gbs, the configuration will be changed as shown below.
 To change the password, you can delete 'passwdx' and set a new password for 'passwd':

 ::